AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 All these samples are available in the [GitHub samples](https://github.com/adobe/pdfservices-java-sdk-samples/tree/master/src/main/java/com/adobe/pdfservices/operation/samples) repository.

-Next, in Spring Boot, you can get a file using the String path or the Stream where the file is being uploaded.
+Next, in [!DNL Spring Boot], you can get a file using the String path or the Stream where the file is being uploaded.
 Every operation you perform must be initialized and an input file path must be set.
 For this tutorial, you use the publicly available PDF reports from [Blackrock](https://www.blackrock.com/us/individual/products/investment-funds).
 You can use any other source including your own reports.

 Start by capturing the [FileRef](https://opensource.adobe.com/pdfservices-java-sdk-samples/apidocs/latest/com/adobe/pdfservices/operation/io/FileRef.html) object from the file.
 For simplicity, focus on the files by String path.
 Below, you create an operation to convert a file in your path from PDF to Excel: